Maternal deaths in the U.S. are staggeringly common. Personal nurses could help

 Experts say those go beyond the doctor's office or delivery room.

 A recent review of recent pregnancy-related deathsin the U.S. found that mental health conditions are a leading cause of mortality in the period up to one year after a birth, according to the Centers for Disease Control and Prevention (CDC).
-That same review found that four out of five of all deaths during or after a pregnancy are preventable.
+That same review found that 4 out of 5 of all deaths during or after a pregnancy are preventable.

 But outside of that time period, thousands lack basic coverage.
 As of 2019, there were 800,000 women of childbearing age who made too much to qualify for Medicaid but not enough to afford private insurance, according to an analysis by the Center on Budget and Policy Priorities.
 That puts them in the "coverage gap."